 RStudio.
-The last part of our setup is to setup our working directory.
-A working directory is an organized space or directory on our computer where we keep our data, scripts and outputs.
-It is important to think about the organization of that directory, to make our own future lives easier (so we can find things) and also to make it easier to collaborate with other people.
+The last part of your setup is to set up your working directory.
+A working directory is an organized space or directory on your computer where you keep your data, scripts and outputs.
+It is important to think about the organization of that directory, to make your own future life easier (so you can find things) and also to make it easier to collaborate with other people.

 At the end of this activity, you will:

 - Be able to describe the key characteristics of a well structured project.

 - Be able to summarize in 1-3 sentences why good project structure can make your work more efficient and make it easier to collaborate with colleagues.

 - Be able to explain what a working directory is.